ETL Testing: Processes, Types, and Best Practices

 • Tool Limitations: Constraints of the ETL tools being used.

-Is Astera Data Pipeline Builder suitable for users without coding experience?
+Is Astera Data Pipeline suitable for users without coding experience?

 Absolutely.
 Astera’s platform is designed with a user-friendly, drag-and-drop interface, making it accessible to business users and data professionals who may not have a programming background.
 This approach accelerates the development and testing of data pipelines.